nathaniel28/beats/README.md

 * The speed at which notes fall can be adjusted (though the value is hardcoded)
 * The audio/note offset can be adjusted (though the value is also hardcoded)
 * Keypresses are scored by how close you got to the next note
-* You can import charts from Rhythm Plus by using converter.py on the chart JSON found via a GET request to https://api.rhythm-plus.com/api/v1/sheet/get?sheetId= [your sheet id here].
-Use the network tab of your browser's console to find this request.
-I might eventually get around to making a tool that does this automatically...
 ## Compiling
 ### On Linux
 For the first time, run `make all`.